 Audio visual technical support \$30 per hour

 Additional Custodial and Maintenance \$30 per hour

-Additional Security \$20 per hour
+Additional Security \$40 per hour

 Gym Attendant \$20 per hour

-Food service Based on menu

 Charges will be levied for special arrangements and for lost or damaged College property.

 The costs will be calculated based on projected expenses incurred outside the regularly scheduled operating hours of the College.